Tom Laughlin

-Thomas Robert Laughlin Jr. (August 10, 1931 – December 12, 2013) was an American actor, director, screenwriter, author, educator, and activist.

-Laughlin was best known for co-producing and starring in the four Billy Jack films, His unique promotion of The Trial of Billy Jack (TV trailers during national news and an "opening day" nationwide release) was a major influence on the way films are marketed.
+Thomas Robert Laughlin Jr. (August 10, 1931 – December 12, 2013) was an American actor, filmmaker, educator, activist, and perennial candidate.
+He was best known as the star and director of the Billy Jack tetralogy of action drama films, produced between 1969 and 1977.
+His unique promotion of the 1974's The Trial of Billy Jack (TV trailers during national news and an "opening day" nationwide release) was a major influence on the way films are marketed.

-He was married to actress Delores Taylor from 1954 until his death.

 In the early 1960s, Laughlin put his film career on hiatus to start a Montessori preschool in Santa Monica, California; it became the largest school of its kind in the United States.
 In his later years, he sought the office of President of the United States in 1992, 2004, and 2008.
 He was involved in psychology and domestic violence counseling, writing several books on Jungian psychology and developing theories on the causes of cancer.
+He was married to actress Delores Taylor from 1954 until his death.